curityio/kubernetes-training/README.md

 Follow the [README instructions](./4-curity-token-handler/README.md) to learn how to:

-- Uses API gateway plugins to complete the backend endpoints needed to use the token handler pattern.
+- Uses API gateway plugins to run the OAuth Proxy and Phantom Token plugins.
-- Runs a working Single Page Application against the token handler endpoints.
-- Uses configuration best practices for a deployment pipeline.
+- Deploys the Curity Token Handler to Kubernetes using configuration best practices for a deployment pipeline.
+- Enables test user creation, registers OAuth clients and configures authenticators.
+- Runs an end-to-end token handler flow that uses an example Single Page Application and REST API.

 ### Free Resources